The Chicago Bears will be in unfamiliar territory in this month’s NFL draft in Pittsburgh.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/N2SQ23UAN5HFTGHCRT4LPNBX4Q.jpg)

-Why McNeil-Warren would be a fit
+Why McNeil-Warren would fit

 Bears defensive coordinator Dennis Allen made one thing clear during his first season with the team last season: He likes size and length in his secondary.
-Two players the Bears signed and drafted last year, like cornerback Nahshon Wright and safety Zah Frazier, filled that mold.
+Two players the Bears signed and drafted last year, cornerback Nahshon Wright and safety Zah Frazier, filled that mold.

 During his time in Toledo, McNeil-Warren also proved that he had an eye for the ball.
 He intercepted five passes over four seasons with Toledo and forced nine fumbles.
 During his senior season, McNeil-Warren finished with 5.5 tackles for loss as well as half a sack, which helped him earn Second Team All-American honors.